This post contains affiliate links. Please see our disclosure policy.

 How to Make Cheddar Mashed Potatoes:

-Let this simmer over low heat for a few minutes, then discard the garlic and herbs.
+Add salted butter to a small saucepan with a smashed clove of garlic and a handful of fresh herbs (I had sage and thyme on hand).
+Let simmer over low heat a few minutes, then discard the garlic and herbs.

 Butter, garlic, and herbs in a small saucepan.

-Serve the ribs over the potatoes – the meat will shred easily – and spoon plenty of the juicy sauce over top.
-Serve with Guinness, naturally!
+Plate ribs with the potatoes – the meat will shred easily – and spoon plenty of the juicy sauce over top.
+Store leftover potatoes and short ribs separately in an airtight container in the fridge, for 3-4 days.

 Cheddar mashed potatoes topped with the fall apart tender short ribs.